Salt Lake City

 Salt Lake City has developed a strong tourist industry based primarily on skiing, outdoor recreation, and religious tourism.
-It hosted the 2002 Winter Olympics and will host the 2034 Winter Olympics.
+It hosted the 2002 Winter Olympics and is set to host the 2034 Winter Olympics.
 It is known for its politically liberal culture, which stands in contrast with most of the rest of the state's highly conservative leanings.
 It is home to a significant LGBT community and hosts the annual Utah Pride Festival.
 It is the industrial banking center of the United States.
-Salt Lake City and the surrounding area are also the location of several institutions of higher education including the state's flagship research school, the University of Utah.
+Salt Lake City and the surrounding area are the location of several institutions of higher education including the state's flagship research school, the University of Utah.

-Sustained drought in Utah has strained Salt Lake City's water security, caused the Great Salt Lake level to drop to record low levels, and has impacted the local and state economy.
-The receding lake has exposed arsenic which may become airborne, exposing area residents to poisonous dust.
+Sustained drought in Utah has strained water security, caused record low water levels in Great Salt Lake, and impacted the local and state economy.
+The receding lake has exposed arsenic which may become airborne, subjecting area residents to poisonous dust.
 The city is also under threat of major earthquake damage amplified by two offshoots of the nearby Wasatch Fault that join underneath the downtown area.

 History

 Before settlement by members of the LDS Church, the Shoshone, Weber Ute, and Paiute had dwelt in the Salt Lake Valley for thousands of years.
 At the time of Salt Lake City's founding, the valley was within the territory of the Northwestern Shoshone.
-One local Shoshone tribe, the Western Goshute tribe, had names for the Jordan River, City Creek, and Red Butte Canyon (Pi'o-gwût, So'ho-gwût, and Mo'ni-wai-ni).
-The Goshutes (or, Gosiutes) also lived in the vicinity of Salt Lake and the valleys to the west.
-The land was treated by the United States as public domain; no aboriginal title by the Northwestern Shoshone was ever ceded or relinquished by treaty with the United States.
+At the time of European contact, the Salt Lake Valley was inhabited by several Indigenous groups, including the Northwestern Shoshone and the Western Goshute, a distinct tribe with ancestral territory in the broader region.
+The Western Goshute had distinct names for key geographic features, including the Jordan River (Pi'o-gwût), City Creek (So'ho-gwût), and Red Butte Canyon (Pi'o-gwût, So'ho-gwût, and Mo'ni-wai-ni).
+The Goshutes lived in the vicinity of Salt Lake and the valleys to the west.
+The land was treated by the United States as public domain; no aboriginal title held by the Northwestern Shoshone was ever ceded or relinquished by treaty with the United States.

 The first explorer of European descent in the Salt Lake area was likely Jim Bridger in 1825, although others had been in Utah earlier, including some who traveled as far north as the nearby Utah Valley (the 1776 Dominguez-Escalante expedition were undoubtedly aware of Salt Lake Valley's existence).
 U.S. Army officer John C. Frémont surveyed the Great Salt Lake and the Salt Lake Valley in 1843 and 1845.
-The Donner Party, a group of ill-fated pioneers, had traveled through the Great Salt Lake Valley in August 1846.
+The Donner Party, a group of ill-fated pioneers, had traveled through the valley in August 1846.